 The Trustees' key objective is to help all members achieve a good outcome for life after work.
-In order to ensure this is the case, the Trustees' objectives are to provide members with an appropriate range of investment options which suit their needs, support enhancing members' investment understanding and avoiding overcomplicating the decision-making process.
+In order to ensure this is the case, the Trustees' aim to provide members with an appropriate range of investment options which suit their needs, support enhancing members' investment understanding and to avoid overcomplicating the decision-making process.